CoRoLab-Berlin/website/content/projects/BioNet.md

 images: ["https://placehold.co/600x400"]
 ---

 In the initial phase of the project, employees from our laboratory were involved.
-For further information please refer to the [BioNet project homepage](https://www.hri.tu-berlin.de/menue/research/completed_projects/bionet/).
+For further information please refer to the [EnArgus PubLib](https://www.enargus.de/pub/bscw.cgi/?op=enargus.eps2&q=Bundesministerium%20f%c3%bcr%20Wirtschaft%20und%20Energie&m=1&v=10&p=9&s=3&id=351084).